LeighAllenDev/BTTAv2/README.md

 I tested the booking form extensively to make sure it would update on the database correctly.
 This involved filling in the form, submitting it, seeing the error message display, resolving the error message, filling in the form, submitting the form, then checking the admin panel.
 To start with the food items werent displaying in the admin, and the tokens werent counting, so after removing the food choice options and reconfiguring the models, eventually the bundles were showing up as they should.

 The Django built in debug mode shows an error message when something doesn't line up in the code, it also provides the line and area that is throwing an error, then it's just a case of trying to fix the code until the site loads.

-The majority of my testing was to repeat the same processes several times until they worked as expected.

 ## Deployment